Sri Lanka opposition hopes to install new gov't amid turmoil

 Rajapaksa appointed Wickremesinghe as prime minister in May in an effort to solve the shortages and start economic recovery.

-Wickremesinghe had been part of crucial talks with the International Monetary Fund for a bailout program and with the World Food Program to face a predicted food crisis.
+Wickremesinghe had been part of crucial talks with the International Monetary Fund for a bailout program and with the World Food Program to prepare for a predicted food crisis.
 The government must submit a plan on debt sustainability to the IMF in August before reaching an agreement.

-Analysts say it is doubtful any new leader could do more than what Wickremesinghe had been doing.
-His government’s efforts showed promise, with much-needed fertilizer for next season’s cultivation and a first consignment of cooking gas orders arriving in the country Sunday.
+Analysts say it is doubtful any new leader could do more than Wickremesinghe.
+His government’s efforts showed promise, with much-needed fertilizer being distributed to farmers for next season’s cultivation and a first consignment of cooking gas orders arriving in the country Sunday.

 He said while Wickremesinghe was working in the right direction, his administration’s weakness was not implementing a long-term plan to go with its focus on solving day-to-day problems.

-It is unlikely that an all-party government will agree on IMF-backed economic reforms without some member parties losing their political and ideological identities.
+It is unlikely that an all-party government will agree on IMF-backed economic reforms without some parties losing their political support.

 Wickremesinghe said Saturday that it was not proper for him to leave without a government in place.